rooklift/lc0_mitm/README.md

 Then run the Go backend in the same folder as `lc0.exe` or `lc0`, and launch the HTML file in a browser.
 If needed, you should configure Leela with an `lc0.config` file.

 Tested on Firefox only, for now.
 A bunch of non-functional or broken code lurks in the JS (i.e. it works in Nibbler but won't work here).

+# Security

+I wouldn't run this on a public-facing server, as the design allows the browser to send any command over UCI to the engine.